ESSENTIAL EVENT INFORMATION 2025

 -

-Trackers: Please remember that GPS tracker service at all times is not a-given, especially in the mountains; you should particularly note this if sharing any live links with supporters.
-Please see the tracking section later in this document.
+Trackers: Please remember that GPS tracker service at all times is not a-given; you should particularly note this if sharing live links with supporters.

 -